-Q: What is the difference between a2 MilkTM and regular cows' milk brands?
+Q: What is the difference between a2 Milk[®] and regular cows' milk?

-A: Most regular cows' milk brands today contain a combination of two main types of beta-casein protein, namely A1 and A2. a2 MilkTM is special because it is an exception to this.
-What makes a2 MilkTM different to regular cows' milk is the absence of the A1 protein.
-It is the A1 protein that many people seek to avoid by switching from regular cows' milk to a2 MilkTM.
-The a2 Milk Company uses comprehensive herd selection to choose cows which don't produce the A1 protein.
+A: Most regular cows' milk contains a combination of two main types of beta-casein protein, A1 and A2. a2 Milk[®] is special because it is an exception to this.
+What makes a2 Milk[®] different to regular cows' milk is the absence of the A1 protein.
+It is the A1 protein that many people seek to avoid by switching from regular cows' milk to a2 Milk[®].

-O: Can I have a MilkTM if I am lactose intolerant?
+Q: Can I have a2 Milk[®] if I am lactose intolerant?